techidaily/site-facebook/source/_posts/detecting-intruder-in-your-digital-life.md

  We take a look at how you can keep your PC safe and check if someone has been using it this week.
 We also tell you what anyone who has hacked your email account might do with it, and show you how to check your Google activity.

- You can subscribe to the Really Useful Podcast on[Apple Podcasts](https://podcasts.apple.com/gb/podcast/the-really-useful-podcast/id1437847131?mt=2) ,[Spotify](https://open.spotify.com/show/283gDxLd6OTNEpRq6tN7ha) ,[Google Podcasts](https://www.google.com/podcasts?feed=aHR0cHM6Ly9hbmNob3IuZm0vcy8zMWJlNDcwL3BvZGNhc3QvcnNz) ,[Amazon Music and Audible](https://music.amazon.co.uk/podcasts/20ab73d4-5da2-46c7-a17f-dc6eb39bdb48/The-Really-Useful-Podcast) ,[Player FM](https://player.fm/series/the-really-useful-podcast-2491856) , or copy the[RSS feed](https://feeds.transistor.fm/the-really-useful-podcast) into your podcast player.
+ You can subscribe to the Really Useful Podcast on [Apple Podcasts](https://podcasts.apple.com/gb/podcast/the-really-useful-podcast/id1437847131?mt=2) ,[Spotify](https://open.spotify.com/show/283gDxLd6OTNEpRq6tN7ha) ,[Google Podcasts](https://www.google.com/podcasts?feed=aHR0cHM6Ly9hbmNob3IuZm0vcy8zMWJlNDcwL3BvZGNhc3QvcnNz) ,[Amazon Music and Audible](https://music.amazon.co.uk/podcasts/20ab73d4-5da2-46c7-a17f-dc6eb39bdb48/The-Really-Useful-Podcast) ,[Player FM](https://player.fm/series/the-really-useful-podcast-2491856) , or copy the [RSS feed](https://feeds.transistor.fm/the-really-useful-podcast) into your podcast player.

 ## Shownotes